nyaarium/valheim-vrm/README.md

 - Current UniVrm version is 121, for Unity 2022.
 UniVrm was 111 previous to  Valheim Patch 0.217.46.
 111 is the last version to support Unity 2020.
 - Most Recent AssetBundle of shaders is UniVrm.shaders.
 This has shaders that are required since version 67 - 70(I dont know exactly when).
 - You will need to install UniVrm into a blank project (create the shader asset bundle there too) once that's done(install from git the assetBundle Browser), you will need to build the Unity Project.
-Find the Managed folder and set that as a system Path. - **VALHEIM_UNITY_LIBS**
+Find the (build folder)_Data and set that as a system Path.
+I called my project "UniVrm v121" so the data folder would be UniVrm v121_Data - **VALHEIM_UNITY_LIBS**
+- inside the your UniVrm Project you will need to install UnityAsyncImageLoader https://github.com/Looooong/UnityAsyncImageLoader
 - Set your Valheim Folder as a system path. **VALHEIM_INSTALL**